g-casey/spotfinder/README.md

 Preview:
 ![image](https://user-images.githubusercontent.com/46300206/171094226-853a7796-34b3-4f89-a152-632983a035f0.png)

-Spotify sign in is currently only working for selected memebers as spotify must approve the application.
+Spotify sign in is currently only working for selected members as spotify must approve the application.

 Backend is built with Spring MVC and frontend with tailwind css, alpine.js, and htmx.